The Locker Key

 “I don’t know about this making personal contact thing.”

-Riley turns and leaves the room.
-Barnett flops down into his plush executive chair and stares out at the cityscape ten miles to the south.
+Riley turned and left the room.
+Barnett flopped down into his plush executive chair and stared out at the cityscape ten miles to the south.

 ~ 8 ~

-Riley sits in his car in the parking lot of Aurora Digital.
-He activates his phone, sitting in a dash mount and punches a number on his speed dial.
-He then picks up the phone.
+Riley sat in his car in the parking lot of Aurora Digital.
+He activated his phone, sitting in a dash mount and punched a number on his speed dial.
+He then picked up the phone.

-Riley disconnects and drives on into the twilight.
+Riley disconnected and drove on into the twilight.

-Thomas MacDonnell, a man of about thirty-five, stands in his kitchen.
-He is wearing an expensive silk robe.
-He is brewing himself a cup of tea.
-When the tea is ready he takes it down to the lower level of his house into what can best be described as a high-tech war room, filled with computers, monitors and telephony and laid out in an elegant semi-circular shape, adjacent to a large set of sliding glass doors which open onto a beautifully lit yard with a pool.
+Thomas MacDonnell, a man of about thirty-five, was standing in his kitchen.
+He was wearing an expensive silk robe.
+He was brewing himself a cup of tea.
+When the tea was ready he took it down to the lower level of his house into what could best be described as a high-tech war room, filled with computers, monitors and telephony and laid out in an elegant semi-circular shape, adjacent to a large set of sliding glass doors which open onto a beautifully lit yard with a pool.

-MacDonnell carefully sets his tea down by the keyboard by one of the large computers.
-He plays with the keys for a moment then extracts a piece of paper from the pocket of his robe and starts transferring the information, which displays on an oversized LCD screen.
-When he finishes typing, he presses enter and sits back, taking up his teacup and sipping.
+MacDonnell carefully set his tea down by the keyboard by one of the large computers.
+He played with the keys for a moment then extracted a piece of paper from the pocket of his robe and started transferring the information, which displayed on an oversized LCD screen.
+When he finished typing, he pressed enter and sat back, taking up his teacup and sipping.

-That same evening, Mick Tyler and Jake head out to Scarborough for dinner at a Chinese restaurant called the Red Dragon.
+That same evening, Mick Tyler and Jake headed out to Scarborough for dinner at a Chinese restaurant called the Red Dragon.

-A few hours later, Mick Tyler’s Jeep pulls into his driveway.
+A few hours later, Mick Tyler’s Jeep pulled into his driveway.
 It’s a quiet street in an area known as Leaside.
-The houses are all two-story but not huge, and the grounds are all very well-kept.
-He and Jake get out and enter the house through the back door.
+The houses were all two-story but not huge, and the grounds were all very well-kept.
+He and Jake got out and entered the house through the back door.

 “Coffee?”
 Mick said, pulling a tin out of the cupboard.